j-blue-arz/labyrinth/readme.md

 Algolibs contains C++ implementations of search algorithms, determining moves for a computer player.
 They are not required, but have better performance than the python-based implementations shipped with the backend.
 ## Shared library
 Requires cmake version 3.13 or newer.
-Tested with gcc 7.4.0.
-MSVC 14.23 works as well, but the library path is currently hard-coded in the python scripts, so you would have to change the respective path to get it to work.
+Tested with gcc 7.4.0 and also MSVC 14.23.
+The application loads .dll files on Windows, and .so files everywhere else.

     cd algolibs
     mkdir build